Mormonism – A Different Gospel

-Mormons claim that the Book of Mormon was translated from golden plates.
-These plates Joseph Smith found in a hill in New York in the early 1800s.
-And this act confirmed to them Joseph Smith as the new prophet on the earth in these latter days.
+Mormonism claims that the Book of Mormon was translated from golden plates.
+These plates, Joseph Smith (founder) found in a hill in New York in the early 1800s.
+And this act set him as the new prophet on the earth in these latter days.

-In order to examine the book of Mormon we need to answer the question: Is Joseph Smith a true prophet?
-Mormons claim that to have the answer to this question, you need to check your feelings.
+In order to examine Mormonism, we need to answer the question: Is Joseph Smith a true prophet?
+Mormonism claim that to have the answer to this question, you need to check your feelings.
 But feelings are unreliable because they don’t present facts.
 They are merely an echo on how we feel about the facts.
-The Mormon missionary handbook uses persuasion techniques to lead people to accept the Mormon faith.
+The Mormon missionary handbook uses persuasion techniques to lead people to accept Mormonism.

-Our only safety lies in God’s Word.
+Our only safety lies in God’s Word – the truth.
 The Scriptures give certain tests of a true prophet.
 By applying these tests to the life and teachings of those who claim to speak for God, we can find if they are from God or not.
-Let us apply these tests to Joseph Smith:
+Let us apply these tests to the prophet of Mormons, Joseph Smith:

 Isaiah 8:20 says, “to the law and to the testimony: if they speak not according to this word, it is because there is no light in them.”